Pregnancy complications

 Retained placenta

-This is when part of the placenta remains in the womb after giving birth.
-A retained placenta needs to be treated early to prevent complications.
+A retained placenta is when part or all of the placenta is left in the womb after you have your baby.
+It needs to be treated early to avoid complications. -

 Some women have a congenital uterine abnormality, which is a womb/uterus that formed in an unusual way before birth.
 Find out more here. -